 - Your mother or sister had preeclampsia or eclampsia during pregnancy

 - You're African-American

-- You're younger than 20 or older than 40 at the time of pregnancy
+- You're under age 20 or over age 40 at the time of pregnancy

 - You already have high blood pressure, kidney disease, or diabetes

 - You have a pre-pregnancy body mass index (BMI) greater than 30